Calexico’s Heffernan Grants $318K for COVID-related Care

 Heffernan officials contacted on Wednesday morning, Feb.
 17, were not available to comment by deadline.
 A press release announcing the grant awards was sent out late Tuesday night, Feb.
 16.

 The third and final award was for $34,560 to Rosa’s Plane Food, whose co-owner and public face is Rosa Maria Barajas, for a “Healthy Home Delivery Meals” program that will provide five meals per week to 47 seniors “in need of this meal program due to COVID-19,” according to the district release.
+The grant proposal was signed by Vivian Sanchez of Rosa’s Plane Food Inc.

 All services were to be provided through June 30, the release states, but no other specific information is included about the programs or what exactly they will provide beyond a one-line thumbnail sketch.